 Photo by cate_89 via Shutterstock

-You might think it would be hard to see all of the city with your children in tow, but there really is an endless amount of options for what children can do in New Orleans if you think creatively.
-Taking one of the many streetcars the city has to offer will give you a charming and easy way to see many areas of the Big Easy.
+You might think it would be hard to see all of the city with your children in tow, but there really is an endless amount of options for exploring New Orleans with toddlers if you think creatively.
+Taking one of the many street cars the city has to offer will give you a charming and easy way to see many areas of the Big Easy!

-There are four distinct lines that all originate in Downtown that each highlight different feels of the city.
-For example, the Saint Charles Streetcar Line is known for its sense of romance while it travels by dozens of antebellum mansions, while riding the Canal Street Line will drop you off to explore some of the area’s most historic cemeteries known as “Cities of the Dead.”
+There are four distinct lines that all originate in Downtown, that each highlight different feels of the city.
+For example, the Saint Charles Street Car Line is known for its sense of romance, while it travels by dozens of antebellum mansions.
+The Canal Street Line, on the other hand, will drop you off to explore some of the area’s most historic cemeteries known as “Cities of the Dead.”

 Help your kids feel the magic of New Orleans on an enchanting carriage ride through the city.
-Your family will love seeing the beautiful horses pull your carriage while you observe the gorgeous architecture surrounding you.
+Your family will love seeing the beautiful mules pull your carriage as you observe the gorgeous architecture surrounding you.